botpress/botpress/docs/guide/docs/tutorials/webchat-embedding.md

   botId: '<botId>', //The ID for your bot
   botName: 'Bot', // Name of your bot
   botAvatarUrl: null, // Default avatar URL of the image (e.g., 'https://avatars3.githubusercontent.com/u/1315508?v=4&s=400' )
-  botConvoTitle: 'Technical Support', // Title of the first conversation with the bot
   botConvoDescription: '',
   backgroundColor: '#ffffff', // Color of the background
   textColorOnBackground: '#666666', // Color of the text on the background